-We will now show that for specific Hypermomentum sources, the bi-Connection Gravity Theory is in a one-to-one correspondence with the Statistical-Manifold structure of IG.
-To be more precise, the underlying geometry of this spacetime with two connections can be identified with the geometry of a (Lorentzian) Statistical Manifold.
+We will now show that for specific hypermomentum sources, biconnection gravity is in a one-to-one correspondence with the statistical-manifold structure of IG.
+To be more precise, the underlying geometry of this spacetime with two connections can be identified with the geometry of a (Lorentzian) statistical manifold.

-\subsubsection{Gravity/Statistical Manifold correspondence}
+\subsubsection{Gravity/statistical manifold correspondence}